 Best VPN for Russia in 2021

 There are literally hundreds of VPN apps out there.
-This is why it surely isn’t easy picking out the best VPN provider out of all the available ones.
+This is why it surely isn’t easy picking the best VPN provider out of all the available ones.
 To make things easy for you, here are the 6 best VPNs for Russia you can use in 2021:

 1. ExpressVPN – Overall Best VPN for Russia

 If we talk about servers alone, ExpressVPN has expanded its server park to 3,000+ servers in quite a short period.
-ExpressVPN doesn’t have servers in Russia, that’s obvious but it has servers in border countries like Kazakhstan, Kyrgyzstan, Ukraine, and Belarus.
+ExpressVPN doesn’t have servers in Russia, that’s obvious, but it has servers in border countries like Kazakhstan, Kyrgyzstan, Ukraine, and Belarus.
 You will not find any difficulty in accessing Russian content by paying $6.67/mo .

-If we talk about unique features, ExpressVPN offers a split tunneling feature, which basically allows you to segregate your secure traffic from your unsecured network traffic.
+If we talk about unique features, ExpressVPN offers a Split- tunneling feature, which basically allows you to segregate your secure traffic from your unsecured network traffic.

 2. Surfshark VPN – Affordable Pick for Russia

-Aside from being new, Surfshark offers 3,200+ servers which make it one of the fastest VPNs around.
-It offers powerful encryption to help you stay totally safe and secure in Russia with just paying $2.49/mo .
+Aside from being new, Surfshark offers 3,200+ servers which makes it one of the fastest VPNs around.
+It offers powerful encryption to help you stay totally safe and secure in Russia by just paying $2.49/mo .

-So, for the best Russia VPN, Surfshark works wonders, especially due to its excellent no-logging policy which you can learn about in our exclusive Surfshark review.
+So, for the best Russia VPN, Surfshark works wonders, especially due to its excellent no-logging policy, which you can learn about in our exclusive Surfshark review.

 3. NordVPN – Top VPN for Russia with Great Coverage

 NordVPN is the most renowned VPN service in the market in terms of server park.
-With over 5,500+ servers located in 59 countries, this VPN offers unmatched exposure to geo-blocked content from around the world.
+With over 5,486 servers located in 59 countries, this VPN offers unmatched exposure to geo-blocked content from around the world.

 Despite having a large server network, it doesn’t have servers in Russia.
 In fact, it has servers in its neighboring countries such as Finland and Ukraine that will easily unblock websites and let you stay private online.
 You can get NordVPN by paying $3.71/mo .